DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

 **Note: This is following the exact load order in Mod Organizer 2 from top to bottom.
 Ignore the mod's instructions and just follow mine.
 Do Mod Manager Install for all of these**<br />
 **Note: All google drive links are still installed by Mod Organizer 2.
 Just drag the archive into the downloads section of MO2 and install as you normally would**<br />

+**Please make sure you download the correct version shown in the parentheses.**

 ## **Core**
 1. REMOVE Plugins.txt Enabler `<----- REMOVE FROM V3`
 2. Address Library for SFSE Plugins (v12): [link](https://www.nexusmods.com/starfield/mods/3256/?tab=files) `<----- UPDATED FOR V3`